Bridging Distribution Shift and AI Safety: Conceptual and Methodological Synergies: Spurious Correlation

 \subsubsubsection{Conditional Distribution Invariance} To pursue invariant learning, we define conditional distribution invariance as the objective of methods that directly aim to keep the conditional probability \( P\big(Y \mid \Phi(X), E=e\big) \) unchanged across different \( e \).

 \paragraph{Invariant Optimal Classifier Learning. } When predicting $Y$ through $\Phi(X)$ in various environments, invariant optimal classifier learning requires the model to learn using the same optimal classifier $\omega$ in different environments.
-Notably, the invariance of $\omega$ has a close connection with learning $\Phi(X)$ such that $P\big(Y \mid \Phi(X), E=e\big)$ remains invariant across different environments $e$. \citet{peters2016causal} point out that when $\Phi(X)$ is a subset of $X$, invariant learning is equivalent to the existence of an invariant classifier $\omega$ across environments and an error distribution $\epsilon_e$, such that

-for $X$ and $Y$ in all environments $e \in \mathcal{E}$.
-Based on this equivalence, Invariant causal prediction (ICP) \citep{peters2016causal} estimates valid \(\Phi(X)\) using causal inference under the assumption that \(\omega\) is linear. \citet{heinze2018invariant} further extend the method of ICP to nonlinear settings.
+Notably, the invariance of $\omega$ has a close connection with learning $\Phi(X)$ such that $P\big(Y \mid \Phi(X), E=e\big)$ remains invariant across different environments $e$. \citet{peters2016causal} point out that when $\Phi(X)$ is a subset of $X$, invariant learning is equivalent to the existence of an invariant classifier $\omega$ across environments and an error distribution $\epsilon_e$, such that \( Y = \omega\big(\Phi(X), \epsilon_e\big)\) and \(\epsilon_e \perp\!\!\!\perp \Phi(X)\) for $X$ and $Y$ in all environments $e \in \mathcal{E}$.
+Based on this equivalence, Invariant causal prediction (ICP)~\citep{peters2016causal} estimates valid \(\Phi(X)\) using causal inference under the assumption that \(\omega\) is linear. \citet{heinze2018invariant} further extend the method of ICP to nonlinear settings.

 Another common approach for invariant optimal classifier learning is to approximate the probability distribution in invariant learning using expectations.
-That is, for all the possible value $\alpha$, The representation $\Phi(X)$ is said to satisfy the environment invariance constraint (EIC) \citep{creager2021environment} if it mets the above condition.
-EIC is a weaker constraint for invariant learning and can itself be interpreted as a fairness notion under group sufficiency \citep{ creager2021environment}.
+That is, for all the possible value $\alpha$, The representation $\Phi(X)$ is said to satisfy the environment invariance constraint (EIC)~\citep{creager2021environment} if it meets the above condition.
+EIC is a weaker constraint for invariant learning and can itself be interpreted as a fairness notion under group sufficiency~\citep{ creager2021environment}.
 Moreover, when $Y$ is binary, EIC is equivalent to invariant learning.
 Thus, it is also closely related to test fairness.